Jerry Sherk: Professional career

 Packers, Sherk seriously injured his knee.
 Consequently, he was only able to play in seven games during the 1977 season.
 He came back in 1978 recording a new career-high in tackles with 105 but only dropped opposing quarterbacks 3 times.

 During a November 4, 1979 game at Veterans Stadium in Philadelphia, an infected boil on Sherk's arm was scraped off.
-Bacteria from the field's Astroturf entered his body through the wound, triggering s staph infection that traveled to his knee and nearly killed him.
+Bacteria from the field's Astroturf entered his body through the wound, triggering a staph infection that traveled to his knee and nearly killed him.
 Sherk missed the last six games of the 1979 season.
 His substitute on the field was Henry Bradley.
 The infection eventually proved to be more problematic than first imagined, and effectively sidelined him for the 1980 season, in which he played in only one game and recorded only one tackle.
 Sherk's absence prompted the Browns to go to the 3-4 defense in 1980, with Bradley at nose guard.

 He spent his final season, 1981, as a designated pass rusher, coming in to play defensive tackle when the Browns switched from the 3-4 o a four down lineman nickel defense.
 In that limited role he recorded 12 tackles and three sacks.
 In all, Sherk totaled 864 career tackles and 69½ sacks.
 Along the way, blocked 6 kicks, intercepted three passes, and recovered ten fumbles.